zetavg/chromium-website/site/blink/guidelines/web-platform-changes-guidelines/index.md

 * Specifications provide a mechanism for IPR coverage.
-The amount of coverage varies depending on specification venue, but most venues at the very least guarantee that the specification writers' organization grants a patent license to implement the specification.
+The amount of coverage varies depending on specification venue, but most venues at the very least guarantee that the specification writers' organizations grant a patent license to implement the specification.
+Before shipping, we have to host the specification somewhere with at least that minimal guarantee (e.g. a W3C CG, TC39, an IETF Individual-Draft, etc.), and we have to offer to migrate it to a standards track (e.g. W3C Recommendation, WHATWG Living Standard, Ecma Standard, etc.), which would gather more IPR coverage.
+Beyond that, the choice of venue doesn't affect our process.

-***Note:** the venue for a specification, and whether it is a "specification" (individual unofficial draft, W3C CG draft, TC39 stage 2...) or a "standard" (W3C Recommendation, WHATWG Living Standard, Ecma Standard, ...), only impacts the last of these bullet points.
-As such, it's most important that we write a good specification.
-The venue and formal status are helpful for gathering IPR coverage, but otherwise should not be a focus.*
+As such, Chromium developers must ensure that any feature they intend to ship is backed by a specification (and [tests](#tests)) that is complete and thorough enough that a second engine can get a good start on implementing the feature interoperably.

-As such, Chromium developers must ensure that any feature they intend to ship is backed by a complete and thorough specification.
-This specification must be at the level of detail that the feature can be interoperably implemented in a second engine, should that engine want to bring the feature in question to their users.
+The goal of a web _standard_ is to be clear enough to develop a new interoperable implementation based just on the standard, but it's impossible to be this thorough for features that haven't yet been implemented multiple times.

-Getting this right can be difficult.
-Generally, a prototype implementation comes before a specification, since it is easier to iterate on the prototype and gather real-world feedback that way.
-If such prototyping drastically changes the shape of the feature, or results in scrapping the feature altogether, this can save a lot of specification-writing time!
+We always expect the second implementers to find mistakes and areas of the specification that assume the context of the first implementation.

-But this ordering does have one disadvantage.
-Since there was never a point at which the Chromium engineer implemented the feature from scratch, following the specification, we never get a formal check that the specification is complete and detailed enough.
-This can lead to problems where, when a second implementation *does* try to implement from scratch, they find the specification incomplete, or find that the specification relies on Chromium-specific assumptions.
+Instead, we require that an experienced spec author be able to read the specification without finding aspects that would confuse a second implementer.

-To help address this, we have the [Chromium Specification Mentors](/blink/spec-mentors) program, which pairs Chromium developers with a trusted mentor to get a second set of eyes.
+To help get your specification to this level and check if it's there, we have the [Chromium Specification Mentors](/blink/spec-mentors) program, which pairs Chromium developers with a trusted mentor to get a second set of eyes.

 Finally, the most important part of specification writing is to keep up active maintenance of the specification even after Chromium ships the feature.
 This is